College Lifestyle

 Pick-Me-Up Alternatives to Coffee

-Coffee is usually the first form of caffeine that people -- from high school to senior citizens -- turn to when they need a pick-me-up.… Read more »
+Coffee is usually the first form of caffeine that people -- from high school to senior citizens -- turn to when they need a pick-me-up.
+But not everyone likes coffee, or, if you're a coffee junkie, all that caffeine can make you feel gross and on edge.
+Too much coffee actually prevents you from thinking clearly and keeping things in perspective, and… Read full article

 Quick and Easy Tips to Keep Dorm Rooms Clean

-Aside from studying, attending classes and meeting social obligations, keeping a college dorm room clean can be one of the hardest parts of going off to school.… Read more »
+Aside from studying, attending classes and meeting social obligations, keeping a college dorm room clean can be one of the hardest parts of going off to school.
+Many students find the task so difficult for several reasons, like they were never required to clean while living at home, or they have far too much stuff crammed into a very tiny space, or… Read full article

 Recent Grads Experiencing a Drop in Starting Salary

-College graduates of the class of 2010 are not only competing for fewer jobs than those who have graduated in the recent years before them, they also are accepting less pay.… Read more »
+College graduates of the class of 2010 are not only competing for fewer jobs than those who have graduated in the recent years before them, they also are accepting less pay.
+According to the National Association of Colleges and Employers' quarterly salary report, the average starting salary for new graduates was $48,661, a 1.3 percent decrease from… Read full article

 Should College Students Live at Home?